 Your Dual-level ($130) or above membership grants admission for two people per day.
 If you are visiting the museum without the second person listed on your membership, you can bring a guest for free.
 The second listed member may do the same if they are visiting and you are not present.
 In other words, a total of two people may visit LACMA for free, per day, per Dual-level membership.
 If both people listed on a membership are visiting on the same day, and they are bringing guests, the guests will need to pay for admission.
 Members may purchase up to two discounted general admission tickets per visit.

-If you have specified a secondary person on your membership, both of you may download and activate the Mobile Member Card app, and it will show both members’ names.
-If you have not specified a secondary person, your Mobile Member Card will only show your name, but you may still use benefits for yourself and a guest every time you visit the museum.
+If you have specified a secondary person on your membership, both of you may download a digital membership card by logging into the primary member's account at my.lacma.org.
+The card will show both members’ names.
+If you have not specified a secondary person, your digital membership card will only show your name, but you may still use benefits for yourself and a guest every time you visit the museum.

 To specify a secondary member on your membership at the Dual level or above, please email @email.
 Please note: we no longer issue "Guest of" membership cards.

 How many general admission guest passes do I receive with my membership and how do they work?